 In 2019, CMS announced the inclusion of noninvasive ventilator products on the list of products subject to the competitive bidding program for Round 2021, which covers the period of January 1, 2021 through December 31, 2023.
-Rental revenue from ventilator products represents a significant portion of our revenues (approximately 81% of total traditional revenue, excluding COVID-19 response sales and services, in 2020).
+Rental revenue from ventilator products represents a significant portion of our revenues (approximately 78.6% of total traditional revenue, excluding COVID-19 response sales and services, for the six months ended June 30, 2021).
 On March 9, 2020, CMS announced that due to the COVID-19 pandemic, the United States President's exercise of the Defense Production Act, public concern regarding access to ventilators, and the non-invasive ventilators product category being new to the competitive bidding program, non-invasive ventilators were removed as a product category from Round 2021.
 On October 27, 2020, CMS announced that it had removed 13 of the 15 remaining product categories from Round 2021, including oxygen and PAP devices, because the payment amounts did not achieve expected savings.
-The next competitive bidding round is anticipated to begin on January 1, 2024.
-As a result of these announcements, we retain the ability to continue to furnish non-invasive ventilators and oxygen and PAP devices for all of our Medicare accredited areas, however, we are uncertain if non-invasive ventilators and oxygen and PAP devices will be included in future competitive bidding programs.
+The next competitive bidding round is anticipated to begin no sooner than January 1, 2024.
+As a result of these announcements, we retain the ability to continue to furnish non-invasive ventilators and oxygen and PAP devices for all of our Medicare accredited areas, however, we are uncertain if non-invasive ventilators, oxygen, and PAP devices will be included in future competitive bidding programs.